jankner/meta-report/report.md

 compiler while it is compiling the module.
 Because it is evaluated at compile-time any functions used in the expression must be defined in a seperate module, so that it can be compiled before the current module.
-Splices can be occur in place of an expression, a type or a list of top-level declarations.
+Splices can occur in place of an expression, a type or a list of top-level declarations.

 The meta-repa core language is translated into Haskell using Template